 - D. Min in Transformative Leadership with Concentration in Peace Studies and Interfaith Dialogue

-Limited Residency Requirement: The Doctor of Ministry curriculum is designed with practicing ministers in mind.
+Limited Residency Requirement: The Doctor of Ministry program is designed with practicing ministers in mind.
 Much of the required coursework will be completed at home in advance of and following the campus residency periods during the first two weeks of each January and June.